hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ## Step 2.
 Create a template project

+Conveyor has three pre-canned "Hello World" project templates, all Apache 2 licensed so they can form the basis of your own apps.

-Conveyor has two pre-canned "Hello World" project templates.
-One is for a GUI app using [JetPack Compose for Desktop](https://www.jetbrains.com/lp/compose-desktop/), and the other uses [JavaFX](https://www.openjfx.io).
-This is the quickest way to try things out.
+One is a native OpenGL app written in C++, the second is for a GUI JVM app using the reactive [JetPack Compose for Desktop](https://www.jetbrains.com/lp/compose-desktop/) toolkit, and the last is another JVM GUI app using [JavaFX](https://www.openjfx.io).
+Generating a project based on these templates is the quickest way to try things out.
+The JVM apps are easier to play with because you don't need cross-compilers.
+For the C++ project you'll need to compile it on each OS that you wish to target.

+* [x] For the native C++ app, install CMake and the compiler toolchain for each platform you will target.
-* [x] Make sure you have a modern JDK installed so you can compile the samples.
-Conveyor requires JVM apps to use Java 11 or higher.
+* [x] For a JVM app, install a JDK (any will work).
+Conveyor requires JVM apps to use JDK 11 or higher.
 * [x] Run the following command, picking an app type and reverse DNS name as you see fit.
-There are also `--display-name`, `--output-url` and `--site-url` flags:
+There are also `--display-name` and `--output-dir` flags but they are optional.

 ```
-conveyor generate {javafx,compose} --rdns=com.example.my-project
+conveyor generate {cmake,compose,javafx} --rdns=com.example.my-project
 ```

+* [x] Change into the output directory you just created.

 Identifying an app with a reverse DNS name is required for some platforms like macOS, and other needed values can be derived from it.
 A directory named after the last component (in this case `my-project`) will be populated with a buildable project.
+Use `names-with-dashes` when separating words, not `camelCase`, as that way you'll get smarter defaults.

-We'll explore what's inside the project directory in a bit.
+We'll explore what's inside the project directory in a moment.
 For now, note that there's a `conveyor.conf` file at the top level directory.
+This is where your packages are configured.

 !!! tip "Reverse DNS names"
     RDNS names are just a naming convention meant to keep apps clearly separated.
 Actual domain name ownership isn't checked by anything.
 If you don't have a website consider creating a [GitHub](https://www.github.com) account and then using `io.github.youruser.yourproject`, which will ensure no naming conflicts with anyone else.

 !!! tip "Cross platform UI"
     JetPack Compose is the next-gen native UI toolkit on Android and it also runs on Windows/Mac/Linux, making it easy to share code between mobile and desktop.
 [JavaFX also runs on mobile](https://gluonhq.com/products/mobile/) and [the web](https://www.jpro.one).
+The native C++ app uses OpenGL and the [GLFW library](https://glfw.org/), which abstracts the operating system's windowing APIs.

 ## Step 3.
+Compile the app

+### JVM

+* [ ] Run `./gradlew jar` to download the Gradle build tool and compile the app to a portable JAR.

+**You'll need to re-run this command any time you change the app's code.
+At this time Conveyor won't run it for you.**

+### C++

+Native apps must be compiled for each OS you wish to target.
+Getting access to different build machines is more work than necessary for this tutorial, so you should now edit `conveyor.conf` and edit the `machines = [ ... ]` line, changing the contents of the list to reflect which platform(s) you're using and will compile the app for.

+Instructions for how to build are in the `README.md` file.
+It's a conventional CMake build system of the kind widely used in the C++ ecosystem, so we won't go into details here.

+* [ ] Edit the machines key in the `conveyor.conf` file.
+* [ ] Follow the build instructions in `README.md` to create the binaries.

+**You'll need to re-run the build any time you change the app's code.
+At this time Conveyor won't run it for you.**

+??? note "Icons and manifests"
+    Windows programs contain embedded metadata like icon files, XML manifests and whether it's a console app.
+Conveyor will edit the EXE to reflect settings in your config, so you don't need to set these things up in your build system.
+Any icons or manifests already there will be replaced.
+[Learn how to control the binary manifest](configs/windows.md#manifest-keys).

+## Step 4.
 Build unpackaged apps

-* [ ] Change into the output directory you selected above and run `./gradlew jar` to compile the sample.
-* [ ] Build a self-contained but unpackaged app for your current platform:
+Now create a self-contained but unpackaged app directory for your current platform:

 ```
-# If on Windows:
+# Windows:
 conveyor make windows-app

-# If on Linux:
+# Linux:
 conveyor make linux-app

-# If on macOS, one of the following for Intel/M1 Macs respectively:
+# One of the following for Intel/Apple Silicon Macs respectively:
 conveyor -Kapp.machines=mac.amd64 make mac-app
 conveyor -Kapp.machines=mac.aarch64 make mac-app
 ```

 This will compile the project and then create an unzipped, unpackaged app in the `output` directory.

-* [ ] Now run the generated program directly in the usual manner for your operating system to check it works.
+* [ ] Run the generated program directly in the usual manner for your operating system to check it works.

-Because we generated a JVM app, the above commands can be run on any OS in any combination.
-You should pick the one that matches your machine but only so you can run the results.

 The command for macOS is different to those for Windows and Linux because Conveyor supports two CPU architectures for macOS, so you have to disambiguate which you want.
 The `-K` switch sets a key in the config file for the duration of that command only.
 Here we're setting the `app.machines` key which controls which targets to create packages for.

+Note that when using the C++ app template, both ARM and Intel Mac packages will actually contain fat binaries that work on either.
+For Java apps each package is specific to one CPU architecture as this reduces download sizes for your end users.

-## Step 4.
-Build and serve the download site
+## Step 5.
+Serve the download site

 * [ ] Request a full build of the download / repository site: